Features new to Windows 8: Maintenance

-The Action Center introduced in Windows 7 is expanded to include controls and notifications for new categories, such as SmartScreen status, drive health status, File History, device software updates, and the new Automatic Maintenance feature, which can periodically perform a number of maintenance tasks, such as diagnostics, updates, and malware scans to improve system performance.
+The Action Center introduced in Windows 7 is expanded to include controls and notifications for new categories, including: device software, drive health, File History, HomeGroup status, Microsoft account status, SmartScreen, and Windows activation.
+Additionally, there is a new Automatic Maintenance feature, which can periodically perform a number of maintenance tasks, such as diagnostics, malware scans, and updates to improve system performance.

 PC Settings app in Windows 8 can be used to interact with Windows Update, although the traditional interface from Control Panel is retained.
 Windows 8 is able to distribute firmware updates on compatible devices and can be configured not to automatically download Windows updates over metered networks.
 A new set of Windows PowerShell cmdlets enable adding or removing features of Windows, as Programs and Features applet in Control Panel does.
 The Deployment Image Servicing and Management (DISM) utility in Windows 8 includes all features that were previously available in ImageX and is able to periodically check for component store corruption and repair it.
 It can report the amount of disk space in use by WinSxS folder and can also determine if a cleanup should be performed.

 Windows 8 can now detect when a system is experiencing issues that have been preventing the system from functioning correctly, and automatically launch the Advanced Startup menu to access diagnostic and repair functions.

 For system recovery, Windows 8 introduced new functions known collectively as "Push-button reset", which allows a user to re-install Windows without needing to use installation media.
 The feature consists of "Reset" and "Refresh" functions, accessible from within the advanced boot options menu and PC Settings.
 Both of these options reboot the system into the Windows Recovery Environment to perform the requested operation; Refresh preserves user profiles, settings, and Windows Store apps, while Reset performs a clean installation of Windows.
 The reset function may also perform specialized disk wiping and formatting procedures for added security.
 Both operations will remove all installed desktop applications from the system.
 Users can also create a custom disk image for use with Refresh and Reset.